 “All I can say is that I’m giving you the best,” said Mbalula when the announcement was made.

 But that did not stop many cynics from doubting whether he could turn around a situation already deemed irreparable.
+The reputational damage to the sport was at an advanced stage and fingers had been pointed at the previous administration, led by Loyiso Mtya.

 Mtya called himself “The Godfather” and was accused of running the association into a shambolic state.
 He was also accused of corruption, fraud and abuse of power.